FNALLPC/tagging-short-exercise-das/README.md

 # Tagging HATS

-Welcome to the Tagging HATS 2024!
+Welcome to the Tagging Short Exercise for CMSDAS 2025!

 ## Intro
 A set of slides with introductory material, definitions, useful links is available on [Indico](https://indico.cern.ch/event/1443889/sessions/560661/attachments/2913418/5112216/HATS2024.pdf).